 The real question, then, shouldn’t be why we’re drawn to this type of game.
 Instead, it should be what workplaces could learn from the games.
 “I ask the question: How can employers copy these video game strategies in order to manage employees better and create a better work environment?” says Dr. Madigan.
 Offering consistent progress reports, providing clear, specific, and attainable goals, and giving regular and actionable feedback — these seem like relatively small steps companies could take, that would have a huge impact on the wellbeing and engagement of their employees.

 Of course, the current corporate burnout problem is widespread and largely beyond individual workers’ control.
-So for now, I’ll keep getting my daily dose of cosy, soothing relief as I work my way through Lake, living for the slow pace of delivering packages in a beautiful, sleepy town.
+So for now, I’ll keep getting my daily dose of cozy, soothing relief as I work my way through Lake, living for the slow pace of delivering packages in a beautiful, sleepy town.